Quantum Coherence and Intrinsic Randomness: Quantum Coherence gap and Quantum Discord

-As a simple example, we consider the cryptographic scenario of the BB84 protocol \cite{bb84}.
+To clarify the result, we consider the following example inspired by the cryptographic scenario of the BB84 protocol\upcite{bb84}.
 Alice processes two bits information representing eigenbasis and polarization of a quantum state $\rho_A$.
 If the basis bit is $0$ ($1$), she prepares the state in the $X$ ($Z$) basis, while if the polarization bit is $0$ ($1$), the state has polarization up (down) in the chosen eigenbasis.
 To set the notation, if the two bits are $00, 01, 10, 11$, Alice prepares $\ket{0},\ket{1},\ket{+},\ket{-}$, respectively.
 Let us suppose the probability of choosing each state is equal, and that Alice sends the quantum state to Eve, who tries to guess the state.
-In the best case scenario, Alice and Eve's system is initially in the pure state
+Then, the state shared by Alice and Eve is given by